-This project is being conducted from August 2011 through December 2013.
+This project was conducted from August 2011 through December 2013.

 For additional information about this study, please contact: